 CM modules will impart additional skills in areas such as technology management, business administration, communication, project management, patent law, contract law, etc.

 In the module description (download pdf) you find the entire language information per module divided into the following categories:

-Graphical User Interfaces have long become standard UIs for computers, and mobile devices have not only adopted these GUIs but augmented them with multi-touch screens, speech in- and output, gesture and handwriting recognition as well as several additional sensors.
-This has fostered innovative ways of user interaction with the information available on these devices that were only seen in professional environments so far.
-In the professional environment the trend has further developed into more and more immersive systems where the user dives more or less completely into a virtual world in order to efficiently interact with the vast amount of available information.
+Graphical User Interfaces have long become standard UIs for computers, and mobile devices have not only adopted these GUIs but augmented them with multi-touch screens, speech in- and output, gesture, handwriting recognition, and several additional sensors.
+This has fostered innovative ways of user interaction with the information available on these devices that were only been seen in professional environments so far.
+In the professional environment, the trend has further developed into more and more immersive systems where the user dives more or less entirely into a virtual world to interact with the vast amount of available information efficiently.
 In these scenarios, true hand tracking is gaining significant momentum vs. glove-based tracking systems.